Standard-Care/handbook/index.md

  - Github - We have routine calls where we groom, review, and plan sprint tasks from the Github board.

 **Customer Operations & Marketing**
 - Hubspot - Customer Relationship Management software & marketing automation

- - Front - auxillary email client, allowing us to easily collaborate on responding to shared email inboxes such as support@ and sales@enzyme.com

 - Intercom - chat tool used to manage leads on our website and handle questions in-app.
 Intercom also hosts our support center.
 - Webflow - a web content management systems we use primarily for our marketing site, education portal & occasionally to prototype product user interfaces.

-#### Compensation & Benefits
-Enzyme provides
-- Tools of the trade (MacBook, Monitor, etc)
-- Competitive base compensation (distributed on the 15th & last business day of the month)
-- Equity compensation
-- Medical, dental and vision insurance -- 100% premium paid for employee and 50% premium paid for dependents
-- Life insurance
-- 401k (contributions made every pay period)
-- Mental & physical health days (unlimited)
-- 2 week vacation (minimum)

-#### Perks
-- Enzyme IRL offsite location & non-work activities
-- Flexible work hours, locations
-- Personal gear stipend
-- Employees commuting to Enzyme offices
-    - Catered lunches, snacks & beverages
-    - Standing Desks - In-office we have adjustable desks so suit your ergonomic needs
-    - Commuter benefits

-#### Standard Holidays
+#### Holiday Calendar
 * New Year's Day (January 1)
 * President's day (aka: Washington's Birthday) (Third Monday in February)
 * Memorial Day (Last Monday in May)